Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-Deandre Ayton and his Phoenix Suns teammates match up versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+The Phoenix Suns, Deandre Ayton included, take on the Denver Nuggets at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-We're going to break down Ayton's prop bets, using stats and trends to help you make good predictions.
+Now let's dig into Ayton's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Deandre Ayton Prop Bets vs. the Nuggets